Planned Giving & Donations.

 Ways to Contribute.

-There are two ways that you can contribute:
+There are three ways that you can contribute:

-- by an authorised periodical contribution via your credit card.
+- by an authorised periodical contribution via your credit card, or

 To apply for this second option, please download the form here or on the button on this page and return it to the Parish Office either in person, by mail (PO Box 127, Pennant Hills, NSW 1715), by fax – 9484 0053 or by placing it in a sealed envelop and putting on the collection plate during mass.